Details: Red Blood Cell Irregularities

 SHAPE -- Poikilocytosis is a variation in the shape of an RBC and may include several different abnormalities at the same time.

-- Acanthrocytes (spur, thorn or spiculated cells): irregular shaped cells with 5-10 spicules; may be present in the blood of people who have had their spleen removed (splenectomy) and with, for example, chronic alcoholism (cirrhosis), hemolytic anemia, thalassemia, or severe burns.
-They are present in an inherited disorder called abetalipoproteineimia.
+- Acanthrocytes (spur, thorn or spiculated cells): irregular shaped cells with 5-10 spicules; may be present in the blood of people who have had their spleen removed (splenectomy) and with, for example, chronic alcoholism (cirrhosis), hemolytic anemia, or thalassemia.
+They are also present in an inherited disorder called abetalipoproteineimia.

-- Echinocytes (burr, crenated or berry cells): may have 10-30 spiny projections and often seen in people with renal failure or iron deficiency; may be an artifact – something caused during sample preparation.
+- Echinocytes (burr, crenated or berry cells): may have 10-30 blunt projections and often seen in people with renal failure; may be an artifact – something caused during sample preparation.

-- Elliptocytes (ovalocyte): elliptical-shaped RBC seen in hereditary elliptocytosis and various anemias.
+- Elliptocytes (ovalocyte): elliptical-shaped RBC seen in hereditary elliptocytosis and various anemias, myelofibrosis.

-- Keratocyte (horn cell): a half-moon or spindle-shaped RBC that may be seen in people with disseminated intravascular coagulation (DIC) or a vascular artificial device (prosthesis) such as a heart valve.
+- Fragmented cells (Schistocytes, Keratocyte, Helmet cell): fragmented RBC of various shapes that may be seen in people with disseminated intravascular coagulation (DIC) or a vascular artificial device (prosthesis) such as a heart valve.

 - Rouleaux: RBCs that appear as a stack of coins and seen in people with multiple myeloma or Waldenstrom macroglobulinemia.